MRes Primary Care (Web-based Learning) / Course details

 |Available as a free choice unit?

 An important aspect of public health practice is using evidence to inform changes in delivery, design and policy.
 All public health professionals need to be able to confidently and competently access, appraise and apply different types of evidence.

 This course will provide practical skills and theoretical understanding to help you develop evidence-informed practice.
 The first part of the course will develop your skills in finding research evidence to inform your professional practice.
 The second part of the course will develop your critical appraisal skills and the practical application of evidence into practice.

 This is an interactive online course.
 Students are expected to progress through the 10 weeks of taught course material at the same pace and engage in weekly discussion boards with their peers and tutors.

 On completion of this unit, successful students will be able to:

-- Find existing sources of evidence relevant to clinical and non-clinical health questions.
+- Find existing sources of evidence relevant to public health questions.